Brailliac/BrailleDatabase-Java/README.md

 # Kotlin

-I will eventually port this database to Kotlin, for use in web development.
+I will eventually port this database to a Kotlin DSL, to abstract away the technical code.